swash17/Monte-Carlo-Simulation/README.md

 ## License

-This project is licensed under the MIT License - see the the <a href="https://github.com/swash17/Monte-Carlo-Simulation/blob/main/LICENSE">LICENSE.md file</a> for more details.
+This project is licensed under the MIT License - see the the <a href="https://github.com/swash17/Monte-Carlo-Simulation/blob/main/LICENSE">LICENSE.md</a> file for more details.

 ## Getting Started